 Tannourine Cedars National Park

 This would allow me to stop at the Tannourine Cedars National Park.
-Maybe I was overconfident from the solo hike the day before, but I figured I could visit the national park and take a short hike and then continue my road trip in Lebanon to the Bekaa Valley.
+Maybe I was overconfident from the solo hike the day before, but I figured I could visit the national park and take a short hike and then continue my Lebanon road trip to the Bekaa Valley.

 Hiking in Tannourine Cedars National Park